2600hz/kazoo-php-sdk/docs/Usage/index.md

 ## Collections

-A collection is a group of elements that represent entities or dynamic information.
+A collection is a group of elements that represent entities or lists of information.
 These have plural class names.

 Unlike entities, collections and their elements can not be changed as it is only a partial representation of what is present in the system.